 Globally renowned as a wildlife and eco-tourism destination, the peninsula is home to some of New Zealand's most rare and endangered species.
 Dunedin City's beautiful Otago Peninsula stretches along the southern edge of the Otago Harbour and is an area of outstanding biodiversity.
 The best way to view wildlife is with a guided tour, which are able to access areas not open to the public and follow recommended guidelines so as not to cause stress to animals.

 Orokonui Ecosanctuary, just 20kms north of Dunedin, is a specially protected native forest where visitors may see tuatara and 17 species of native birds.
-It has a track network to suit all abilities and offers self-guided walking and guided tours.
-It's award winning Visitor Centre and café are open seven days a week.
+It has a track network to suit all abilities and offers self-guided walking and guided tours. all ahead or check their website for opening hours.

-For organised tours that include local expert knowledge and transport to the Orokonui Ecosanctuary, contact the Dunedin i-SITE Visitor Centre.
+For organised tours that include local expert knowledge and transport to the Orokonui Ecosanctuary and Otago Peninsula contact the& Dunedin i-SITE Visitor Centre

 Dunedin has many committed wildlife and conservation charities working to protect the unique and endangered local wildlife and habitats.
 Find out more about volunteer opportunities or donating to the causes.

 Find out about the unique wildlife that call Dunedin home.
 Seals, sea lions, little blue penguins, yellow eyed penguins, albatross, native New Zealand birds and more, all found on your doorstep.